Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/identify.typ

 #to-do(
   date: datetime(year: 2024, month: 10, day: 23),
-  monthly-schedule: "Ahead",
+  monthly-schedule: "Off",
   yearly-schedule: "Ahead",
   (
     (true, "Identify the design goals and constraints for the ladybrown.", "Everyone"), (true, "Determine the mathematical and scientific concepts involved in ladybrown design.", "Everyone"), )
 )

 The design goals for the ladybrown should be similar to the Redirect mechanism because they have the same function of scoring onto wall stakes.
 Therefore, based on our experience designing and building the redirect mechanism, we have a good idea of what to expect when designing the ladybrown.

 #figure(
   image("identify-ladybrown.excalidraw.svg", width: 50%),
   caption: "In the above image, (1) the robot intakes a ring.
 (2) Once the ring has made it to the top of the intake, the ladybrown can prepare to pick it up.
 (3) The ladybrown has picked up the ring and rotated 180°.
 (4) The ladybrown can score the ring onto the wall stakes.

   The ladybrown allows us to directly collect rings from our intake and place them onto a wall stake.
-By using lateral movement, the ladybrown can effortlessly score rings. "
+By using lateral movement, the ladybrown can effortlessly score rings."
 )

+#colbreak()

 #table(
   columns: (1fr),